JospenWolongwo/event-planning-portal/README.md

 The application uses a dual authentication system:

-1. **Supabase Authentication**: Provides secure, production-ready authentication via magic links
+1. **Supabase Authentication**: Provides secure, production-ready authentication via phone OTP
 2. **Custom Auth Hook**: Implemented with Zustand for state management and persistence

 For development and testing, all authenticated users can access admin features to facilitate easier testing.